Fuse cutout: Components

-The fuse holder may be replaced by a solid blade, which would allow the fuse holder assembly to be used as a switch only.
+The fuse holder may be replaced by a solid blade, which would allow the fuse holder assembly to be used as a switch without providing the overcurrent protection of a fuse.
+Other types of fuses, such as current-limiting fuses, may also be fitted in place of the fuse holder with a replaceable expulsion-fuse element.

 Construction

 The fuse elements used in most distribution cutouts are tin or silver alloy wires that melt when subjected to high enough current.
-Ampere ratings of fuse elements vary from 1 ampere to 200 amperes but a solid door will allow the full 300 ampere capacity of the cutout to be utilized.
+Current ratings of fuse elements typically range from 1 ampere to 200 amperes.
+A solid (unfused) door will allow the full capacity of the cutout to be utilized, typically 300 A.

 Cutouts are typically mounted about 20 degrees off vertical so that the center of gravity of the fuse holder is displaced and the fuse holder will rotate and fall open under its own weight when the fuse blows.
 Mechanical tension on the fuse link normally holds an ejector spring in a stable position.
 When the fuse blows, the released spring pulls the stub of the fuse link out of the fuse holder tube to reduce surge duration and damage to the transformer and fuse holder.
 This quenches any arc in the fuse holder.

 Linemen from Huntsville Utilities replace a blown cutout fuse with a non-conductive extending pole tool on July 10th, 2022 in Huntsville, Alabama.

-Each fuse holder typically has an attached pull ring that can be engaged by a hook at the end of a fiberglass hot stick operated by a lineworker standing on the ground or from a bucket truck, to manually open the switch.
+The fuse holder typically has pull ring at the top that can be engaged by a hook at the end of a fiberglass hot stick operated by a lineworker standing on the ground or from a bucket truck, to manually open the switch.
 While often used for switching, the standard cutout shown is not designed to be manually opened under load.
 For applications where the switch is likely to be used to interrupt power manually, a "load break" version is available that has an attachment to quench the arc.